 - Follow your doctor’s instructions on proper oral care to improve recovery time.

 We aim to provide high-quality dental care at an affordable rate for our patients in Washington, NJ.
 Listed below is our office’s fee for a tooth extraction.
 Out-of-pocket costs for any procedure depend on your insurance coverage at the time.

 When and why are wisdom teeth removed?

-Wisdom teeth are the very last teeth to develop, and they grow in the very back of the mouth.
-In most cases, you will start to feel these teeth emerge when you are in your late teens or early twenties.
+Wisdom teeth are the last teeth to develop, growing in the back of the mouth.
+In most cases, you will feel these teeth emerge in your late teens or early twenties.
 Almost everyone has these teeth removed since they tend to grow at a severely slanted angle and will likely bump into other teeth and cause crowding.
 There is also very little space available for these teeth.
-Ultimately, about 85% of adults end up having their wisdom teeth removed.Learn More About Wisdom Teeth Removal
+Ultimately, about 85% of adults have their wisdom teeth removed.Learn More About Wisdom Teeth Removal

 What causes the need for tooth extraction?

-However, there are other reasons for tooth extraction including, extra teeth growing in that are blocking others, baby teeth that haven’t fallen out in time for the permanent teeth to come in, braces, or wisdom teeth that are commonly removed for medical reasons.
+However, there are other reasons for tooth extraction, including extra teeth blocking others, baby teeth that haven’t fallen out in time for the permanent teeth to come in, braces, wisdom teeth that are commonly removed, or medical reasons.

 Questions About Tooth Extractions?